craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		GME-003 is a large atlas bound in a furred green hide containing over a thousand pages, each of which is recently created map of a given six-square-mile area.
 The maps generated by GME-003 will slowly re-generate on a page over the course of 36 hours.
 If the map-area is unchanged over this period, the image remains unchanged.
 If the map-area changed, the image will be equally disrupted in those areas that have been changed.
 Significant constructions or foot-traffic in a map-area will likely present as a blotch of color on the map-image, preventing the use of GME-003 in immediate information gathering, as for military application.

-		GME-003 was delivered to a Guild Representative while they were participating in paid-leave by a sickly human man who would become identified as a member of the Cult of Sight.
+		GME-003 was delivered to a Guild Representative while they were participating in paid-leave by a sickly human man who would remain unidentified.
 The man exchanged no words with the Representative.
 During their debriefing interview, the Representative stated: "The man walked by me and dropped the book.
 I tried to get his attention and give it back, but he kept walking away.
 Didn't look like he was missing it, I guess, so I opened it up and was immediately overwhelmed.
-Either art or magic, neither of which are my forte."
+It's either art or magic, neither of which are my forte."
 ```

 ###### The Helmet of Certi'alikor